aputhin/design-patterns-study/abstract-factory/README.md

 ### Intent

-"Provide an interface for creating families of related or dependent objects without specifying their concrete classes."
+> Provide an interface for creating families of related or dependent objects without specifying their concrete classes.

 ### How does it work?